jacksonjunelee/react-commerce/README.md

 # react-commerce

 A modern e-commerce platform built with React and Redux.
+Also contains ML models and algorithms built in TensorFlow.

 ## Overview